 We are looking for a number of good students to fill positions in the Campus Housing Department.
 See if something fits your interests and skills.
 Priority is given to students who live on campus and have federal work study awards.
 For more information and more on-campus job opportunities, log on to www.uiccareers.com.

 All videos are Streaming Quicktime, and open in a new window.

 Provide customer service and administrative support.
 Answer phone calls and direct appropriately.
 Assist students with general questions.
 Manage rentals of carts, vacuums, and other items available to Campus Housing students.
 Additionally, student desk workers also help to manage student ticket sales and mail/packages.
-On South Campus, duties also include student security checks (keys and ID) as well as registering student guests.
+Duties also include student security checks (keys and ID) as well as registering student guests.

 Area Office Assistant

 Work directly for a member of the Campus Housing Residence Life staff and perform general administrative duties as needed.
 Duties may include, but are not limited to: typing, filing, data entry, copying, bulletin boards, mailings, etc.

 Central Housing Office Assistant